BYLinMou/CVFrame-Extended/README.md

   - Supports batch loading of folders with 3D data.

 - **Visualization**
-  - 3D mocap scatter plot using matplotlib (with zoom).
+  - 3D mocap scatter plot using matplotlib (Raw Mocap dataset only).
   - Panels are dockable/closable for a flexible workspace.

 ---